CrossLord/CrossLord/README.md

 - 👋 Hi, I’m @CrossLord
-- 👀 I’m interested in Crosses and being a Lord
+- 👀 I’m interested in your mom
 - 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate in learning stuff
+- 💞️ I’m looking to do small projects
 - 📫 I'm ✨ special ✨ in the head